Last Updated on 4 months by traveldrafts

 #41 Portugal has a vast ATM network.
 You shouldn’t have problems finding ATMs and withdrawing money anywhere in the country.
 However, note that some smaller stores and restaurants won’t accept credit cards because they have to pay heavy fees for using them.

-How to travel In Portugal
+How to travel in Portugal

 #45 However, if you have limited time and want to travel around (particularly in the countryside), we strongly advise renting a car.
 Portugal is a pretty small country, and on a weeklong road trip, you may be able to cover most of continental Portugal.
 It’s also much cheaper if you travel as a group of 4 or 5 people.